Jukkay/matcha/README.md

 Node script, so unfortunately this is not the place to find real love.

-You&apos;re free to try it out, but it requires registration with working email address.
-Unfortunately matches cannot be simulated unless you create two users that like each other.
-The accounts can be removed after testing.

 ## Features

 * Authentication with email and password